 1. Create A Restaurant Loyalty / Rewards Program

-When guests who participate in restaurant loyalty programs near earning a new reward, they spend more than usual in order to get them closer to unlocking said reward; this behavior is what our friends at LevelUp call the “points pressure mechanism”.
+Loyalty programs can also accelerate the frequency of guest visits.
+When guests who participate in restaurant loyalty programs near earning a new reward, they spend more than usual to get them closer to unlocking said reward.
+This behavior is what our friends at LevelUp call the “points pressure mechanism”.

-How much of a spike are we talking about here, you ask?
+How much of a spike?
 A substantial 39%, says LevelUp.

 2. Cultivate Connections on Social Media

-While Facebook may still reign supreme year-over-year as the social media platform of choice for restaurant owners and operators looking to market their business, Instagram’s popularity is on the rise while Twitter’s is on the decline. #doitforthegram
+While Facebook may still reign supreme year-over-year as the social media platform of choice for restaurant owners and operators looking to market their business, Instagram, Twitter and TikTok all have massive followings and are also great platforms for guest engagement.

-Establish and cultivate relationships with your follower base through consistent interactions and open communication.
+Establish and cultivate relationships with your followes through consistent interactions and open communication.
 When a follower comments on a picture you've posted, have a conversation with them in the comments section; if you see a customer has tagged your business in a photo or post, share it on your page.
-Who knows, they may even share your share!

 3. Keep Guests Engaged Via Email

-Email truly is the OG form of digital communication.
+Email truly is the king of digital communication.

-Certain restaurant point of sale systems, like Toast, allow guests to sign up for your email list as they're paying they check.
-Other tactics include putting an email sign-up box on your restaurant's website or incentivizing existing newsletter participants for getting their friends to sign up.
+Toast Marketing directly integrates with your POS, allowing guests to sign up for your email list as they're paying the check.
+Other list-growth tactics include putting an email sign-up box on your restaurant's website or incentivizing existing newsletter participants for getting their friends to sign up.

 4. Collect And Analyze Guest Feedback